luciusmagn/magnusi.tech/posts/huoh.md

 <div data-aos="fade-right" style="margin-right: 80rem; margin-left: -47rem; width: 45rem; text-align: right"><b>STARRING</b></div>

-He looks somewhere in his early twenties, not very muscular, more on the skinny end of the distribution, even, his black hair seemingly has a mind of its own and formes two large cones, one on each side of his head.
+He looks somewhere in his early twenties, not very muscular, more on the skinny end of the distribution, even, his black hair seemingly has a mind of its own and forms two large cones, one on each side of his head.
 He looks sickly, his pupils are heavily dilated, he looks pale and glistens with sweat.